ankane/ahoy_guide/README.md

 ### Landing Page

+The landing page is one of the most important pages of your website.

 When an unauthenticated visitor lands on your site, there are a few things that could happen:

 - register (success!)
 - sign in
 - bounce

+### Authenticated Visitors

+If a visitor is authenticated, do **not** show them the landing page with a “Customer Login” link - drop them right into your product.

+**Best practice:** Unless you run a banking website or other high security service, keep users signed in between visits.

 ## iOS